osecluna/ca-frontend-renders/README.md

 - `lory.js` is a slider library and is used for slider renders.

 ## Building minified and concatenated files
+NOTE: the buildAllMin command is not currently recommended (needs testing).
+You can just 'gulp' to compile as above.
 ```bash
 # Install dependencies
 $ npm install